 Remote Education Template

-An optional template to support schools when publishing information about their remote education provision on their websites - sample content from EdTechSheff (King Ecgbert School with Notre Dame High School).
+An optional template to support schools when publishing information about their remote education provision on their websites - sample content from EdTechSheff (King Ecgbert School with Notre Dame High School) and Brough Community Primary School.
 Schools can download a blank template from the Department for Education's education and childcare during coronavirus website, or we have made an editable copy of the EdTechSheff document.